 Michael Písařík (new technological approaches and waveguide optics and with passive nonlinear optical components).

-Martin Mudroch (system behavior simulation with employment of neural networks and FPGA programming).
+Martin Mudroch (system behaviour simulation with the employment of neural networks and FPGA programming).

-Jan Spáčil (supercontinuum generation in microstructured fibers, driving electronics).
+Jan Spáčil (supercontinuum generation in microstructured fibres, driving electronics).

 Petr Dvořák (focuses on measurement methods in optical systems and microwave radiometry).